FAQ

 Broadly:

-- thinner markets typically exhibit higher regime sensitivity
+• thinner markets typically exhibit higher market structure sensitivity

 This structural difference alone explains much of the divergence.